Used Ford B-Max for sale nationwide

 The Verdict

-Consider alternatives if: You prioritise the latest infotainment technology, prefer the fashion appeal of a small SUV, or require maximum boot space in this segment.
+Consider alternatives if: You require the latest infotainment technology, prefer the fashion appeal of a small SUV, or want to avoid the Powershift automatic gearbox.

-Competitive Position: The Ford B-Max (2012-2017) stands as the class leader among compact multi-purpose vehicles, outperforming rivals such as the Nissan Note and Citroën C3 Picasso in driving dynamics and practicality.
-Its innovative sliding rear doors, Fiesta-derived handling, and surprising refinement make it a standout choice.
-Whilst the Honda Jazz offers comparable user ratings and the Citroën C3 Picasso boasts more available deals, the B-Max uniquely combines engaging driving with family-friendly practicality.
-As compact MPVs have become automotive history, a used Ford B-Max remains the definitive choice for buyers wanting practicality without sacrificing driving pleasure or affordability.
+Competitive Position: The Ford B-Max (2012-2017) stands as the class leader among compact MPVs, outperforming rivals like the Nissan Note and Vauxhall Meriva in driving dynamics, practicality, and overall appeal.
+Its innovative sliding rear doors, spacious interior, and Fiesta-derived handling make it a standout choice.
+Whilst the Honda Jazz and Citroën C3 Picasso offer competitive alternatives, the B-Max's combination of fun-to-drive character, genuine family practicality, and excellent value as a used car make it the superior choice for buyers seeking a practical, engaging, and affordable compact MPV.

 Read our full Ford B-Max Review